LED Fluorescent Tube

 Some shunted sockets may have 2 entries like the non-shunted socket, or tombstone.
-The contacts in shunted sockets connect directly at the socket so power moves from one contact to the other.
+The contacts in shunted sockets connect directly at the socket, so power moves from one contact to the other.

-Note: the “shunt” may be internal to the socket and may not be viewable like in the picture above.
+Note: The “shunt” may be internal to the socket and may not be viewable like in the picture above.
 Before installation you must confirm which type of socket is in the existing fluorescent fixture.

 Shunted sockets must be replaced with a non-shunted type for the ballast bypass single end live power LED retrofit lamp to operate properly.
 If there is no continuity across the contacts, the tombstone sockets are non-shunted and can be used with the LED tubes.

 We call these types of installations hard wired, ballast bypass or direct wire.
-The power is on one end(single end); No driver or ballast required, as the driver is internally located inside of direct wire bypass tube light.
+The power is on one end(single end).
+No driver or ballast required but as the driver is internally located inside of direct wire bypass tube light.
 After replacing the sockets or verifying you have the correct socket were ready to move on.
-For this application one socket will have the live power and and the other socket will serve solely as a lamp holder, as shown in Figure 2 which features the LED tube light connection diagram.
+For this application one socket will have the live power and the other socket will serve solely as a lamp holder, as shown in Figure 2 which features the LED tube light connection diagram.
 No power will be run to the other end ( the diagram below is for single end LED T8 ballast bypass lamps)

 When wiring T8 LED bulbs, the reason this requires non-shunted sockets is that the LED lamp is single end-powered.
 With shunted sockets, they work with fluorescent because you can utilize sockets on both ends of the fixture to complete the circuit.
-With LED you need a live AND neutral feed on each socket as the line and nuetral feed in to the lamp directly.
-With non-shunted sockets you can rewire and have one end live accepting the 120 or 277V circuit.
+LED you need a live AND neutral feed on each socket as the line and nuetral feed in to the lamp directly.
+Non-shunted sockets you can rewire and have one end live accepting the 120 or 277V circuit.

 Pros & Cons